-- 2.1 CCS assesses whether a merger situation is likely to substantially lessen competition in a market by comparing the likely state of competition if the merger situation proceeds (the scenario with the merger situation), with the likely state of competition if the merger situation does not proceed (the scenario without the merger situation, often referred to as the counterfactual.)
-CCS conducts this assessment by identifying what would happen if the merger situation doesn't go ahead, namely, the appropriate counterfactual.
+- 2.1 CCS assesses whether a merger situation is likely to substantially lessen competition in a market by comparing the likely state of competition if the merger situation proceeds (the scenario with the merger situation), with the likely state of competition if the merger situation does not proceed (the scenario without the merger situation, often referred to as the counterfactual).
+CCS conducts this assessment by identifying what would happen if the merger situation does not go ahead, namely, the appropriate counterfactual.
 CCS also assesses what would happen if the merger situation does go ahead and develops theories of harm that could arise.
 This is discussed in further detail in Part 4. - 2.2 An analytical tool used to assess competitive effects is market definition, which provides a framework to help identify and assess the close competitive constraints a merged firm would likely face.
 CCS defines markets in the way that best isolates the key competitive constraints on the parties to a merger situation.
 In many cases this may not require CCS to precisely define the boundaries of a market.
 Part 5 discusses market definition in greater detail. - 2.3 CCS analyses the extent of competition in each relevant market both with and without the merger situation to determine whether the acquisition is likely to substantially lessen competition.
-Generally, CCS assesses the following factors when considering whether this is likely to be the case.

-- Market shares and concentration the number and size of firms in a market can be an indicator of competitive pressure pre and post-merger. - Barriers to entry and expansion the extent to which existing competitors would expand their sales or new competitors would enter and compete effectively if prices were increased. - Countervailing buyer power- the potential for a business to be sufficiently constrained by a purchaser's ability to exert substantial influence on negotiations. - 2.4 CCS will assess the above factors when assessing the non-coordinated effects of the merger situation, which arise when there is a loss of competition between the merger parties and the merged entity finds it profitable to raise prices and/or reduce output or quality.
+Generally, CCS assesses the following factors when considering whether this is likely to be the case. - Market shares and concentration the number and size of firms in a market can be an indicator of competitive pressure pre and post-merger. - Barriers to entry and expansion the extent to which existing competitors would expand their sales or new competitors would enter and compete effectively if prices were increased and also competition from potential competitors which involves assessing barriers to entry and whether entry is likely, timely and sufficient in extent. - Countervailing buyer power the potential for a business to be sufficiently constrained by a purchaser's ability to exert s substantial influence on negotiations. - 2.4 CCS will assess the above factors when assessing the non-coordinated effects of the merger situation, which arise when there is a loss of competition between the merger parties and the merged entity finds it profitable to raise prices and/or reduce output or quality.
+In so doing, CCS will consider the extent to which the merger parties are close competitors.
 The above factors are also considered in assessing whether a merger situation raises or leads to increased scope for "coordinated effects", which arise if the merger situation raises the possibility of firms in the market coordinating their behaviour to raise prices, reduce quality or output. - 2.5 A comparison of the extent of competition both with and without the merger situation enables CCS to assess the degree by which the merger situation might lessen competition.
 If the lessening of competition is likely to be substantial, the merger situation may infringe the section 54 prohibition.
-In the event that CCS finds that a merger situation has or is likely to result in a substantial lessening in a market, CCS will consider the presence of any economic efficiencies in markets in Singapore that could outweigh the substantial lessening of competition arising from the merger situation.
-In such cases, CCS will also consider any possible merger remedies that could remedy, mitigate or prevent the substantial lessening of competition or any adverse effects resulting from the substantial lessening of competition. - 2.6 A flowchart summarising how the various factors fit can be found in Annex B.
+In the event that CCS finds that a merger situation has or is likely to result in an SLC in a market, CCS will consider the presence of any economic efficiencies in markets in Singapore that could outweigh the SLC arising from the merger situation.
+In such cases, CCS will also consider any possible merger remedies that could remedy, mitigate or prevent the SLC or any adverse effects resulting from the SLC. - 2.6 A flowchart summarising how the various factors fit can be found in Annex B.